karthik6603/scribbo/README.md

 🏃‍♂️ Installation and Running Instructions
 Follow these steps to set up and run Scribbo locally.
-The frontend is deployed at https://scribbo.vercel.app, but you can run it locally if needed.
+The frontend is deployed on Vercel, and the backend is deployed on Render, but you can run both locally for development.
 Prerequisites

 Node.js: Version 18.x or higher